yesid-lopez/covid-workshop/README.md

 # COVID WORKSHOP

-Name: Yesid Leonardo López Sierra
+Name: Yesid Leonardo Lopez Sierra
 Course: Cloud Computing

 The following workshop teach you how to create an ETL, connect it to databricks and create visualizations using Power BI.